ShingekiNoChikungunya/write-ups/HackTM-CTF/CHIP_8_#1/README.md

 ## What we were prompted with:

+We were prompted with a board, a text area where we could put our code, some buttons, and documentation.

 Visuals:
 ---------

 We were prompted with a 32 x 64 squares board, all black.
-A text area where we could put our code, some buttons, including:

 Buttons:
 --------